LPG (liquefied petroleum gas)

 bottle.
 As its name suggests, LPG is a fossil fuel closely linked to

 oil.
-About two thirds of the LPG people use is extracted directly
+About 60 percent of the LPG people use is extracted directly

-from the Earth in the same way as ordinary natural gas.
+from the Earth as a byproduct of drilling for ordinary natural gas and oil.
 The rest is

-manufactured indirectly from petroleum (crude oil) drilled from the
+manufactured indirectly from petroleum (crude oil) during refining, and a tiny but growing amount

 Propane and butane